Mind the trap! Antipatterns, a common type of problem in technical writing

 Groundhog Day Project

 Meetings are held regularly on a topic or project where the same issues are discussed over and over again.
-The meetings end with the conclusion that ‘something should be done’, leaving everyone with a warm feeling.
+The meetings end with the conclusion that ‘something should be done’, leaving everyone with a warm feeling but no action.
+After a while, the discussion is repeated nearly word for word.
+Causes are unclear project goals and task assignments as well as low priorities of the topics discussed.

 Hero Culture